 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and professionally in my massage therapy practice.
 Unlike other over the counter heating creams, it provides warmth without burning heat.
 If your rib pain is caused from breathing difficulty, bronchitis, pneumonia, or COPD, rub Sombra into the rib cage area, chest and upper back to help bring relieve.
 I recommend Sombra for chronic pain and chronically sore tight muscles.

-Cold Therapy Gel For Rhomboid Muscle Injury and Pain
+Cold Therapy Gel For Intercostal Muscle Injury and Rib Pain

 Biofreeze Pain Relieving Gel is an excellent pain relieving gel that I use on clients with recent injuries and muscles and joints that are swollen.
 Cold therapy gel works like ice and does not promote swelling.
 A recent study showed that Biofreeze decreased pain 2 times more than ice and the pain relief lasts 9 – 10 longer.
 If your pain is from a recently strained intercostal muscles, or bruised, cracked or broken ribs and or sternum, I highly recommend Biofreeze.
 It will dull the sharp pain and ease the aching to help make you more comfortable.